load this library

 All SDL::Surface objects have the following methods:

-, two integer values representing the height and width of this surface in pixels.
-Other keys are depth
+height and width, two integer values representing the height and width of this surface in pixels.
+Other keys are depth, the screen depth, flags, the SDL flags, and r, g, b, and a, representing the bit depth of each component.

 .local pmc surface, pixels .local int offset, x, y, raw_color pixels = surface.'pixels'() offset = surface.'width'() ... $I0 = offset * y $I0 .= x pixels[0; $I0] = raw_color # pixels['array'; $O] = raw_colorPlease note that the function returns an UnManagedStruct pointing to an array, therefore the double indexing is needed.See also draw_pixels() above for locking/unlocking the surface and how to fetch raw colors.